Sounds pretty simple, doesn’t it?

 A few short paragraphs to tell the reader about your story.
 In an ebook, the blurb goes up front to remind a reader why they bought your book.
 For a print book, the blurb goes on the back cover.

-Your cover designer can use the text elements from your cover to create one image sized to fit your print book.
-Or your Friendly Formatter can create one for you.
+If you want to get fancy, your cover designer can use the text elements from your cover to create one image sized to fit your print book.
+Or your Friendly Formatter will use the text in a standard font.

 - series name and series logo